No 10 forced to say Rishi Sunak has never paid a tax penalty amid Nadhim Zahawi row

 Pressure is mounting on Mr Sunak after he kept Mr Zahawi in his cabinet even as he ordered an investigation into his handling of his taxes.

-Mr Zahawi settled an estimated £4.7 million bill with HMRC while he was chancellor, including a reported around £1 m penalty.
+Mr Zahawi settled an estimated £4.8m bill with HMRC while he was chancellor, including a reported around £1m penalty.

-Mr Sunak has promised to release his own tax returns in a bid for transparency after the Independent revealed last year that his wife held controversial non-dom status.
+Mr Sunak has promised to release his own tax returns in a bid for transparency after The Independent revealed last year that his wife held controversial non-dom status.

 At Prime Minister’s Questions, Labour leader Sir Keir Starmer sought to link Mr Sunak’s handling of the current crisis and his billionaire wife Akshata Murty’s non-domiciled status.

-The Labour leader said: "We all know why the Prime Minister was reluctant to ask his party chair questions about family finances and tax avoidance."
+The Labour leader said: “We all know why the prime minister was reluctant to ask his party chair questions about family finances and tax avoidance.”

 Downing Street has said Mr Sunak will publish his own tax return soon.